zemarchezi/CleanEasy_BeamerTheme/README.md

 Structure improved and documentation generated with assistance from ChatGPT.

 ---

-## License
+## 📝 License

-This project is released under the **Unlicense License**, granting you complete freedom to use, modify, and distribute the template.
-For more details, see the [LICENSE](./LICENSE) file.
+Free for academic and non-commercial use.
+Attribution appreciated.